Bluebird Habitat Project

 Dear Violet Tab on our Bermuda Run Garden Club Website

-Our Bermuda Run Garden Club (launched in May 2016) added a new interactive tab called “Dear Violet” (taken from our Club’s flower).
+Our Bermuda Run Garden Club website (launched in May 2016) has added a new interactive tab called “Dear Violet” (taken from our Club’s flower).
 This tab offers our website visitors an opportunity to ask gardening questions for their specific need.
 Our “Dear Violet” drop down box also offers tips for annuals, perennials, roses, shrubs, and trees.
 There is also a section for monthly garden tips and current events within Bermuda Run and Davie County.

 Davie County Schools Lunch Buddies Program

 This project is a Davie County public schools program that is designed to provide a child with an adult friend.
 Garden Club volunteers go to Pinebrook Elementary School at least once a month or more to have lunch with their “special” buddy.
 Because we wanted to share our love of plants and flowers with the children, we added a gardening activity.
 Volunteers give their buddies gardening books written especially for children, such as the book, “From Seed to Plant.”
 These books describe the fascinating process of how plants grow.
 Some of our Garden Club volunteers learn things even they didn’t know!
 There are two lunches during the year where the volunteers and their lunch buddies gather to enjoy lunch together as a group.
 At the end of the year, a little planting project is planned so the buddies can plant their own plants to take home and watch them grow over the summer.
 This is a most rewarding program for both Garden Club volunteers and their lunch buddies.

 Davie County Senior Center Bouquets (Meals on Wheels)

 Four times a year, the Garden Club members meet to assemble fresh flower bouquets which are placed on the lunch trays of all Meals on Wheel recipients in Davie County.